radicle-dev/rips/0002-repository-identity.md

 We said that to make it possible for repositories to be hosted in a peer-to-peer network, Git repositories on their own are not enough: we need a secure way to identify repositories that goes beyond source code.
-We need a stable identifier and a mechanism for self-authenticating repositories against this identifier, so that changes to source code can be verified locally, by users.
+We need a stable identifier and a mechanism for self-certifying repositories against this identifier, so that changes to source code can be verified locally, by users.

 In this RIP, we discuss the method through which we can achieve the above in